awslabs/cis-matching-tasks/README.md

 ## :rocket: Getting started

-In order to intall the package, run
+In order to intall the cismat package, run
 ```
 pip install cismat
 ```